Format Power BI Table

 Format Power BI Table 1

-For now, we are selecting the Alternating Rows option from the drop-down list.
+From the screenshot below, you can see the list of styles available to style this table.
+Please select the style as per your requirements.
+We are now selecting the Power BI Table Alternating Rows option from the drop-down list.
 Remember, this is the default option for any table, and it adds alternative row colors.

-The following are the list of options that are available for you to format the Grid.
+The following is the list of options available for you to format the Grid.

 • Horiz Grid Color: Changing the Color of a Horizontal Grid.